Tech-at-DU/d3-tutorial/15-Hierarchy/readme.md

 const root = d3.hierarchy(byCountry)
 ```

-Note! `byCountry` was the name I used to store the hierarchy I created in the previous step.
-You may have used any other name.
+Note! `byCountry` was the name I used to store the hierarchy created in the previous step.
+You may have used any other name, so adjust these examples accordingly!

 Now sum the populations!